Nile-Warrior/CODEA/README.md

 # CODEA

-i just started coding
-i am not very good
-i like food
+I have a youtube channel called Nile Warrior.
-i also like video games
+I like to eat food and I also like to play video games.